mosaic-design-system/docs/src/components/selector.md

       ### When, and why?

-      A Selector must not be confused with a Checkbox \[link to Checkbox page], which include a text label and are used in forms so that users can choose one or more options.
-Selectors do not have text labels and are used outside forms, for example, in tables where multiple rows can be selected in order to perform an action.
-In this scenario, a Selectors would be positioned in the left-most column of each row.
+      A **Selector** must not be confused with a [**Checkbox**](/forms/checkbox), which includes a text label and are used in forms so that users can choose one or more options. **Selectors** do not have text labels and are used outside forms, for example in tables where multiple rows can be selected in order to perform an action.
+In this scenario, a **Selector** would be positioned in the left-most column of each row.

       - - -